-IPIC, the kit’s maker, is one of the largest makers of electronic measurement tools, you’ve seen their goods in many equipment offerings.
-Their regular customers include Boeing, Lockheed Martin, Intel, government agencies, Snap-On, MacTool, MSC, SPI, Fowler, Central, LeeValley Tools, Rockler, Cornwell, and many others.
+The kit is from IPIC, one of the largest makers of electronic measurement tools, you’ve seen their goods in many equipment offerings.
+Regular customers include Boeing, Lockheed Martin, Intel, government agencies, Snap-On, MacTool, MSC, SPI, Fowler, Central, LeeValley Tools, Rockler, Cornwell, and many others.

 We recommend using the SpokeService.ca utility.
 Once started (and until you close the tab), the software resides and runs inside your browser.
 No web connection is required to be running it.
 But any spreadsheet program of your choice will work.
 The advantage of SpokeService is automatic zeroing, real time conversion of reading to tension, and simultaneous building of a graphic radar chart of tensions (that you can print and download for your archives and customer).
 Watch a demo here.

 When your cursor is in the SpokeService utility active cell, first put the tensiometer on a spoke.
 If the tool does not read zero, tap the foot pedal.
 Now release the tool and tap again.
 The program automatically zeros the tool so the eventual entry is adjusted.
 This double tap routine becomes a reflex and tensions can be sensed and entered with great ease and speed.
 The cursor knows when to advance.